georgy7/catframes/README.md

 # Usage

-1. `images_fix_resolution.py` ensures, that all images in the current directory have the same resolution.
+1. `catframes_fix_resolution` ensures, that all images in the current directory have the same resolution.
     1. Finds out, what resolution is most common in this directory.
         1. Renames corrupted images to `{original_filename}_corrupted`.
     2. Converts all the pictures **in place** to this resolution.